lesleyrs/Client3/README.md

 TODO: Touch input not working yet, might be fixed by last wiiu-sdl2 commit.

-TODO: highmem seems to not start due to tinysoundfont tsf_load failing, it works on all other consoles though...
+NOTE there's weird compile issues: highmem seems to not start due to tinysoundfont tsf_load failing, and libtom encryption fails (tiny-bignum is ok)

 #### Switch
 in suyu emulator (yuzu fork) click `file->open suyu folder` for sdmc dir